 Subject to appetite from mobile network operators the quality of digital connectivity could be significantly enhanced.
-In terms of public service users, the connectivity on public transport (trains) is likely to increase significantly (CA-12D).
+In terms of public service users, the connectivity on public transport (including trains, buses and ferries) is likely to increase significantly (CA-12D).

 The actions within this strategic policy do not place any additional responsibilities on regulators.